Want to get those perfect cookies with a crisp edge and a chewy center? Well, let me tell you – runny cookie dough is NOT the way to go about it.

-There are a few reasons why your cookie dough isn’t as stiff as it should be.
-There’s not enough flour in the dough, the temperature is too high, or you’ve added too much of the wet ingredients.
+There are a few reasons why your cookie dough is too wet or runny including there’s not enough flour in the dough, the temperature is too high, or you’ve added too much of the wet ingredients.

 I’m Angie.
 I’m a self-taught baker and I’ve been baking for over ten years.
 Cookies are one of my favorite things to bake and I like them big, thick, and chewy.
 In this article, I’m going to share with you the reasons behind having runny cookie dough and how to remedy it.